 Chiquetaille de Morue is Salted Codfish marinated in a hot peppery vinaigrette.
 This dish is an appetizer that is ideal for small gatherings.
 For large groups, it will be pricey as the price of salted cod is a bit on the high side.

 To make this dish, you must first de-salt the fish and grill it before adding the hot peppery sauce.
 Another way is to boil the fish for a few minutes first after desalting and slowly pan-fry it on the stove.

-I don’t always have the luxury of using a gas or charcoal grill year round; I de-salt the fish in cold water first then place it in the oven under the broiler for a few minutes.
-That process works for me and does not change the texture of the fish much.
+I don’t always have the luxury of using a gas or charcoal grill year-round; I de-salt the fish in cold water first then place it in the oven under the broiler for a few minutes.
+That process works for me and does not change the texture of the fish.

 Desalting the codfish may be a bit tricky.
 The best way is to thoroughly rinse the cod under running cold water, remove as much salt as possible without pulling the meat apart and place it in a large bowl with plenty of water.